SAP/ui5-tooling/docs/pages/Workspace.md

 #### name

 A workspace must have a `name`.
-This allows for addressing individual workspace configurations, in order to easily switch between them.
+This allows to easily switch between individual workspace configurations.

-If a workspace is named `default`, **it will be used automatically** unless a different workspace is selected using the `--workspace` CLI parameter.
+If a workspace is named `default`, **it will be used automatically**, unless a different workspace is selected using the `--workspace` CLI parameter.

 The `name` property must satisfy the following conditions.
 They are identical to [project names](./Configuration.md#name):